 Cranes serve an essential role in building and construction applications.
 These, often large, machines lift, lower, and transport heavy objects.
 Cranes come in different forms for different functions.
-They can be fixed to the ground and stationary (such as tower cranes), or they can be mobile, such as a crawler crane or typically mounted on a truck (such as boom or loader cranes).
+They can be fixed to the ground and stationary (such as tower cranes), or they can be mobile, such as a crawler crane or typically mounted on a truck like boom or loader cranes.
 However, all crane types share similar machinery and hardware such as pulleys chains and wire ropes to move loads horizontally or vertically.

 Stationary cranes, like the familiar tower or overhead crane, are often used in permanent or long-term construction sites as well as for very tall structures.
 Meanwhile, the more common cranes like those on loaders or boom trucks are more versatile machines with greater reach and mobility.
 These latter cranes may also feature telescopic booms that can extend or retract.

 Cranes are a wonder of precision engineering, moving great and hefty objects with seeming ease.
 Whether a crane is fixed to the ground or mounted on a vehicle, it will feature similar fundamental parts that function on the same principles.
 Any variations will typically only come in size, length, and specialised functions.
 Here is an overview of the different parts of a boom crane.

 1) Crane cabin – the crane cabin houses the crane’s various control systems, electronics, as well as its operator.
 In tower cranes, the cabin.
 An operator would then control the crane using joysticks and foot pedals.

 2) Boom – the boom is the distinct long metal arm that gives a crane it’s reach and verticality.
 Booms can be either fixed in length or telescopic.